BrandonVergara/BankProject/README.md

 Core Ledger bank application.

 ## Description
-A bank system that connects to a Postgres database.
-It allows users to create or log in to an account.
-Users can make transactions and the system is built to make sure that these transactions are possible, if not it won't execute them.
+A terminal-based banking application backed by a PostgreSQL database.
+Users can register or log in to an account and perform deposits, withdrawals, and transfers.
+The system validates every transaction before executing it — insufficient funds, invalid input, or a missing account will stop the operation before any changes are made.

 ## Features
 Inside the application, users will be able to: